zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait Seconds

 Suspends the coroutine for a specified amount of seconds.
 It works like Delay in Blueprints.
+Can be resetted.

 ``` cpp
 FECFCoroutine UMyClass::SuspandableFunction()